Matze10/geo-route-calculator/README.md

 distances_and_durations.csv – Distance + duration matrix

 🔐 Privacy
-This repository is private.
-All location data and API keys should be treated confidentially.

 📌 Notes
 Ensure your IP or host has access to the required Google Maps APIs.